 - Drop the perfectionist hat.
 I publish mistakes all the time, yet people still read my words.
 Enough said.

-This is something that is unique to you that I can’t teach.
-You have to feel your way to what works, and you will know it when it does.
+What I’m teaching here is not a science, it’s an art, hence even giving you a list of dot points to follow and some ideas that might help you self-analyze your writing, is not enough.
+This is something that is unique to you, that I can’t teach.
+You have to feel your way to what works and you will know it when it does.
 Simply put, it will be more fun to write once you find your true voice.

 Enjoy your writing.

 P.S.
 I just received this email from one of my Blog Mastermind members and I felt it appropriate to include along with this article as it reinforces the idea of finding your true voice and not holding anything back for fear of judgment.

 I have just received Lesson 27 so my lessons are complete.
 I haven’t finished them all but this doesn’t matter.
 I have much to look forward to.

 When I began I was not happy with the niche I had chosen and looked around for other easier niches.
 Played around so to speak because if the truth be known I did not want to ‘stand up and be counted’.
 I much prefer being the quiet achiever.
 That means I can do what I want and nobody will challenge me.

 However to cut a long story short I too am now willing to share myself and my experience with others.
 Inspired by you and the way you share yourself.